techmyth/techmyth.github.io/content/posts/homelab-vsphere-doc-with-vdoc.en.md

     - VMware
 ---

 This time I will be showing a tool that I use regularly to quickly identify inventory information in a vsphere infrastructure.
-This tool is called **“vDocumentation”** and precisely uses PowerCLI to obtain the inventory information.
-The creator of this tool **“Ariel Sanchez Mora”** @arielsanchezmor defines vDocumentation as:
+This tool is called `vDocumentation` and precisely uses PowerCLI to obtain the inventory information.
+The creator of this tool `Ariel Sanchez Mora` @arielsanchezmor defines vDocumentation as:

 > vDocumentation provides a community-created set of PowerCLI scripts that produce infrastructure documentation of vSphere environments in CSV or Excel file format.
 >